robocorp/example-windows-element-path/README.md

   **These positions are used as values when creating a path for the element locator**.

-⚠️ The root element position (here the `WindowControl` of the **Calculator** application) **is not** part of the element path index.
-Indexing starts from the depth level `1`.
-(as `0` is the singular root level which is already your default active window if was previously controlled; you can also set it as an anchor)
+⚠️ The root element position (here the `WindowControl` of the **Calculator** application) **is not** part of the element path-based locator.
+Indexing starts from the depth level if `1`. (as `0` is the singular root level which is already your default active window if it was previously controlled; you can also set it as an anchor)

 ### How the value of the `path:` locator is formed